brianpgerson/callie/README.md

 # The Count

 The Count is a slackbot that counts down the days to a given event.
-The way he works is extremely simple, but you'll have to configure things like the event name, date, and destination yourself by messing around with the actual code.
-Everything else is pretty much outta the box.
+The way he works is extremely simple, but you'll have to configure things like the event name, date, and destination yourself.
+Everything is pretty much outta the box.
 I was surprised that there wasn't already a good countdown bot, but whatever.
+Enjoy.

 ## Setup

-* Add the bot to your slack group and set the result API key to your environment vars
+* Add the bot to your slack group (https://YOURGROUP.slack.com/services/new/bot) and set the resulting API key to your environment vars
-* Replace the event date and name with your own event date and name
+* Replace the event date and name with your own event date and name in the code, or just use @thecount's update functionality.
-* My countdown is for a mystery trip, so I just select a random city for fun because my friends can't know the actual destination.
+* The defaults are for a mystery trip in March.
+That's because my countdown is for a mystery trip and I don't want to reset it every time I update, so you'll just have to do that instead unless you update the code.
+I just select a random city for fun because my friends can't know the actual destination.
 Do whatever you want instead of using the cities module.

 ## Running
 * IDK, deploy to heroku or something.
 Or just run it locally with `node bin/bot.js`.
-But heroku is prob easier to keep running.
+But heroku is prob easier to keep running forever

 ## Next steps

-* Dynamic event creation using slash commands.
-This should be super fuckin easy if one of you readers would like to contribute and has time.
-I'm tired and going home now.
+* Implement a database so the count can keep track of multiple events.
+Feel free to contribute.